MTD2003/Palettex/README.md

 To run website: ./gradlew bootRun

 To cancel: CTRL + C

-** Make Sure the Local Host you're running is the same as Server Port**
+NOTE: Make Sure the Local Host you're running is the same as Server Port from application.properties